SuperSonicHub1/moment-house-kizuna-ai/wayback.md

 https://web.archive.org/web/20210404220406/https://www.twitch.tv/nyanners/videos (broken)

 ##### Announcement Highlight
-> Note to self: use https://github.com/Franiac/TwitchLeecher to download highlight Sadly, full stream isn't available.
+> Note to self: follow advice of AT to archive the highlight (https://wiki.archiveteam.org/index.php/Twitch.tv) Sadly, full stream isn't available.
 Darn shame, since it was a fun stream, too.
 Would be real nice if Twitch kept the original video up along with the highlight.